mukhal/deep-learning-papers-notes/papers/batch-normalization.md

 * During inference, BN operation is done using the population statistics Var[x] and E[x] rather than the Batch statistics.
 This is done since, during inference, We want the output to depend only on the input deterministically not on the batch of the input.

-* Adding BN and other modifications, they improved the Inception model accuracy on ImageNet classification from 72.2% to 74.8% (BN-30x).
+* By adding BN and other modifications, they improved the Inception model accuracy on ImageNet classification from 72.2% to 74.8% (BN-30x).